In my Grilling Life’s guide to mastering zone grilling methods, I’ll be teaching you the most essential skill to master your grill.

 The bottom line is, most outdoor cooking works best when you use a 2 or 3-zone setup, even if you’re just cooking dogs and burgers.

 It’s super easy to create two heat zones on your charcoal grill.
-Light your briquettes in the base of the grill, or load them into a charcoal chimney starter () as usual.
+Light your briquettes in the base of the grill, or load them into a charcoal chimney starter as usual.
+Read my handy Charcoal Chimney Starter Instructions in case you need them.
 Let the briquettes burn to coals.
 Rake the coals to one side of the grill – DIRECT HEAT, leaving the other side empty – INDIRECT HEAT.

-A thick juicy Ribeye steak starts with a “smoking hot” grill over direct heat at 500° F plus to get that fantastic sear and then can be finished off with indirect heat at 325° – 350°F with the lid down.
+A thick juicy Ribeye steak starts with a “smoking hot” grill over direct heat at 500° F plus to get that fantastic sear and then can be finished off with indirect heat at 325° – 350°F with the lid down until the center gets to the desired temperature.
 On the other hand, shrimp kabobs take approximately 6-8 minutes to cook and are flipped once, at a temperature of 350° – 400° F.